 If a powertrain system component is repaired or the battery is disconnected, the vehicle may be reset to a "not ready" condition.
-Before taking the check vehicle's I/M test. the inspection/maintenance test readiness condition.
+Before taking the I/M check the test. vehicle's inspection/maintenance test readiness condition.
 Turn the ignition switch ON without starting the engine.
-If the Malfunction Indicator Light (MIL) comes on steady for 20 seconds and then blinks for 10 seconds , the I/M test condition is "not ready".
+If the Malfunction Indicator Light (MIL) comes on steady for 20 seconds and then blinks for 10 seconds, the I/M test condition is "not ready".
 If the MIL does not blink after 20 seconds, the I/M test condition is "ready."
 If the MIL indicates the vehicle is in a "not ready" condition, drive the vehicle through the following pattern to set the vehicle to the ready condition.
 If you cannot or do not want to perform the driving pattern, a NISSAN dealer can conduct it for you.